0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/proof/api/prove.md

 # To Prove: `prove`

-Generating a proof using the requested valid claims from the identity can be done using the `prove()` function.
-This is the entry point for any Integrator.
+The `prove()` function generates zero-knowledge proof using the valid claims requested from the Identity.

 ```
 Future<JWZProof> prove(
       {required String challenge,